-Students may repeat a course for which they have earned a substandard grade one time.
 Upon completion of the repeated course, the best grade earned will be computed in the cumulative grade point average.
-The lower grade will remain on the academic record, but will be coded with a symbol indicating the course has been repeated and will be disregarded in the computation of the grade point average.
-The student's academic record will be notated so that all work remains legible, insuring a true and complete academic history.
+The lower grade will remain on the permanent academic record, but will be coded with a symbol indicating the course has been repeated and will be disregarded in the computation of the grade point average.
+The student's academic record will be notated so that all work reflects a true and complete academic history.